 * (Names and facts have been changed to protect the identity of clients)

 Even though there are many partner visa refusals, we currently have a 100% success rate with our partner visa clients.

 At Visa & Citizenship Lawyers, we understand the importance of having your partner become a permanent resident and ultimately a citizen.
 Our goal is to get your partner visa application right the first time which will save you:

 - Time; and

 - A lot of worry.

 When assisting clients with partner visa applications, the bulk of our work is in preparing a Statutory Declaration for the visa applicant and also a Statutory Declaration for the Australian sponsor.
 Our Statutory Declarations tie all of your evidence together and we aim for the Statutory Declarations to be between 14 – 17 pages each (this is not including attached evidence).
+Our most enthusiastic client to date managed a 52 page Statutory Declaration!
 A lot of time and effort goes into our Statutory Declarations.

 We take care and pride in helping our partner visa clients achieve the visa result that they need.